Jorge Artiles Montero

 Freedom

 On January 21, 1991, eleven years after he first crashed through the embassy gates, Jorge Artiles Montero and his family were granted refuge in Peru, the country whose embassy had sheltered him all those years earlier.
-His ordeal on the island had spanned the entire 1980s: the bus, the embassy, the forced labor, the raft, and prison.
+His ordeal on the island had spanned the entire 1980s: the bus, the embassy, the degradation, the raft, and prison.

-Though economic hardship pulled him from school before he had barely reached his teenage years, he lived to witness his daughters earn graduate degrees, one in human rights and forced migration, the other in clinical social work, each a testament to a life that shaped them both profoundly.
 He lived to see them married to men he loved as though they were his own sons, and to welcome all three of his grandchildren into the world, cradling each one as a living reminder that every sacrifice he had made had been more than worth it.

 A Life Reclaimed